How To Ace A Virtual Job Interview

-If you’re one of the almost 40 million Americans who has lost a job in the months since the COVID-19 pandemic became a national crisis, you may now be facing a postmodern job search — one where you have to figure out how to virtually replicate a confident handshake during your remote interview.
+If you’re one of the over two million Canadians who lost a job in the months since the COVID-19 pandemic became a global crisis, you may now be facing a postmodern job search — one where you have to figure out how to virtually replicate a confident handshake during your remote interview.

 Before quarantine, a video call was reserved for those you already have a relationship with: close friends, parents who may or may not have a firm grasp on how to use it properly, people you miss whose voices and faces you want to hear and see.
 In the era of COVID-19 job hunting, though, you’re saying “nice to meet you” to strangers via video chat.
 How can you ensure you’re making a good impression on a platform we’re not used to making first impressions on?
 We spoke to LinkedIn career expert Blair Heitmann for some advice how to make remote interviews feel like they’re happening in-person.